lewymd/BCPDocs/docs/index.md

 ## Raid Hour(Meetings postponed during COVID)

-Raid Hour every Wednesday, 6pm starts at St Michaels (This can change keep an eye on the chats for details)
+Raid Hour every Wednesday, 6pm starts at St Michaels (This can change keep an eye on the chats for details and start area is normally confirmed around 20 mins before)

 ## Community Days(Meetings postponed during COVID)